-Iron Deficiency Anemia in Children (6–24 Months): Causes, Prevention & Iron Supplementation
+Iron Deficiency Anemia in Children (6–24 Months): Symptoms, Causes & Prevention

 Reviewed by Bibhu Ranjan Mund, MPH (Public Health Expert) with experience in maternal, infant, child, and adolescent health programs.
 Content is based on evidence-informed guidelines aligned with organizations such as the World Health OrganizationUNICEFCenters for Disease Control and Prevention, and National Institutes of Health.